ReCodEx/pylib/README.md

 ## Commands

 The `commands` folder contains four utility commands:
-- `initRepo.sh` is used for initial setup of the repository after download; it is described in the installation section.
+- `init.sh` is used for initial setup of the repository after download; it is described in the installation section.
-- `replaceGenerated.sh` generates code from a new OAS and replaces the old one.
-It also appends an update log to this README.
-Make sure to change the `recodexSwaggerDocsPath` variable to point to the path of the new OAS before you run the command.
+- `update-generated-api.sh` generates code from a new OAS and replaces the old one.
+It also generates a diff summary in [api-changes.md](api-changes.md)
-- `runTestsLocally` installs the library in interactive mode and runs all tests in the `tests` folder.
+- `run-tests-locally.sh` installs the library in interactive mode and runs all tests in the `tests` folder.
-- `uploadPackage.sh` packages the library and uploads it to PyPI.
-This action requires a PyPI token and rights to modify the package.

-### Releasing New Versions

-To release a new version of the package, you need to increment the version number in the `pyproject.toml` file (in the `[project]` section) and then run the `uploadPackage.sh` script.

-In case the ReCodEx API changed, do not forget to run `replaceGenerated.sh` beforehand to update the generated API functions and the swagger file used for user input validation.

 ## Repository Structure

 ### Library Code

-The `src/recodex-pylib` contains all code of the library.
+The `./src/recodex` contains all code of the library.

 The `client.py` contains the main `Client` class that links all parts together.
 It uses the `SwaggerValidator` (`client_components/swagger_validator.py`) class to validate requests against their schema and the `EndpointResolver` (`client_components/endpoint_resolver.py`) to translate endpoint identifiers to the generated API functions.